What is the Common Reporting Standard (CRS)?

 The self-declaration can be made by another person whom you have authorized with a special power of attorney to perform this action.

-You are also kindly requested to get acquainted in advance with the requirements of Law No. 04/20120 and the relevant bylaws before completing the Statement of Consent and the Self-Declaration Form with your personal tax data.
+You are also kindly requested to get acquainted in advance with the requirements of Law No. 04/20120 and the relevant bylaws before completing the Self-Declaration Form with your personal tax data.

 Why do I need to complete these documents?